top of page

 Immigration: "If I go to your country....."
 Me: "Forget it, let's just get through this process"

 The process starts again at a different desk.
-The new immigration guy at another desk I start going through the questions the immigration officer is asking and while ticking things off on the screen that I can see, however I can't read because it's in Indonesian.
-However, I spot something on the screen I do recognise, an acronym NPWP.
+The new immigration guy at another desk has started with me.
+I start going through the questions the immigration officer is asking and ticking things off on the screen that I can see, however I can't read because it's in Indonesian.
+I spot something on the screen I do recognise, an acronym NPWP.
 This is tax number we get in Indonesia.
 I said "Do you want that NPWP number?"
 The immigration guy said I wouldn't have that number.
 I then pull the card out of my wallet and when he puts the number into the computer my tax amount drops by 10%.
 So now my tax on my phone looks like 11%, 10% and 10% which of course equals 31%.
 In a few minutes I have gone from 7.79 million to 5.89 million.
-So I've just saved 1.9 million.
-More than half of a weekly wage for a local Indonesian.
+So I've just saved 1.9 million ($190 AUD).
+More than half of a monthly wage for a local Indonesian.
 I was feeling invigorated, let's continue and see what else I can find as I go through this process.
 I then said.
 "Hang on, you can't put a tax on top of a tax right?" to which immigration officer replied "They are not "on top" that are all together, equals 31% not 10% plus 10% on top, nooo" That's when my reply was "However, I paid 1.9 million IDR tax in Australia.
 The real; price of the phone is 17,263,600 plus 10% for the Australian tax so we have to work this out on 17,263,600 because otherwise it is a tax on a tax.
 To my surprise the immigration guy agreed and accepted this new total.
-My first thought was "Look how many people are hear paying extra tax on a tax they have already paid in another country, when all they have to do is state this little fact to save money.
+My first thought was "Look how many people are here paying extra tax on a tax they have already paid in another country, when all they have to do is state this little fact to save money.
 So now I'm at 31% of 17,263,600 = 5,351,716.
-I have saved 2,438,284 IDR in about 10 minutes.
+I have now saved 2,438,284 IDR ($243 AUD) in about 10 minutes.
 Let's keep going, this is starting to be fun.

-0 views0 comments
+13 views0 comments

 bottom of page